thatfloflo/quahl/README.md

 code/interfaces and execution!).
 Documentation will be forthcoming once some other things have been sorted (and when/if I find the time).

+## What Quahl is about

+- A simple, usable Web Browser / WebView component
+- Good integration / embedding with other Python apps
+- Highly customizable and configurable
+- Controllable from other processes via ICP over local TCP socket
+- Cross-platform: Windows, MacOS, Linux
+- A packagable alternative to Chromium's `--app` mode
+- Free and open source

+## What Quahl is not about

+- A fully-featured Web Browser
+- A thing for your daily web-browsing needs
+- Tabbed browsing or advanced features
+- Mobile platforms: not made for Android, iOS, etc.

 ## License

 I haven't fully decided on the license for this yet, but it's available under the